chibisnorlax/acnhfaq/index.md

 Positive Effects:
 - ABD chain will remain, and you can claim another daily bonus, even if you time travel backward more than a day.

-### X update or seasonal items was announced, can I time travel to access it?
+### An update or seasonal items were announced, can I time travel to access it?
-No, you can only access it if the game was patched to have the update or Nintendo unlock the seasonal item.
+No, you can only access it if the game was patched to have the update or Nintendo unlocked the seasonal item.

 ### What happens to my other games when I time travel for AC:NH?
 Time traveling for AC:NH will not affect other time-based games unless you launch them whilst the system time is changed.